pranaybinju/maps_blog/blogs/2019/setup-react-native-web-with-typescript-and-webpack/README.md

 react-native init ReactNativeWebApp
 ```

-This command will create react native app and your app directory will look like as shown in image 1.1
+This command will create react native app and your app directory will look like as shown in the following image (image 1.1)

 ![image 1.1: project root](/blogs/2019/setup-react-native-web-with-typescript-and-webpack/assets/1_1.png)